DomDEV8/linux-config/README.md

 # linux-config
-My current Linux configuration files for Arch Linux and Debian ARM.
+My configuration and essential packages for Arch-based and Debian-based systems.

+There are only AMD drivers included in this config.

 Files List:
 - arch_x86_setup.sh - quick Arch Linux x86 setup